Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: PT-semistable objects

 \item $U = 1 + U_1 + U_2 + U_3 \in A^*(X)$ is a class with $U_i \in A^i(X)$ for $i = 1, 2, 3$. \end{enumerate} \end{defn} The configuration of the complex numbers $\rho_i$ is compatible with the heart $\sA^p(X)$ in the sense that for any nonzero $E \in \sA^p(X)$, we have $Z(E)(m) \in \Hh$ for $m \gg 0$.
 This allows us to define a notion of stability on $\sA^p(X)$: an object $E \in \sA^p(X)$ is called $Z$-\textbf{stable} (resp. $Z$-\textbf{semistable}) if for every proper nonzero subobject $F \subs E$, we have

-\begin{rmk} Our definition of the heart $\sA^p(X)$ differs from that in \cite{lo-PT1}, \cite{lo-PT2}, and \cite{bayer-polynomial} by a shift: the nonzero cohomology sheaves are in degrees $0$ and $1$ rather than $-1$ and $0$.
+\begin{rmk} As we noted in \cref{rmk:convention0}, our definition of the heart $\sA^p(X)$ differs from that in the literature by a shift.
 To account for this, our definition of the charge $Z$ also differs in that $-\rho_0, -\rho_1, \rho_2, \rho_3$, rather than $\rho_0, \rho_1, -\rho_2, -\rho_3$, are in $\Hh$.
-The reason for this choice is purely psychological: if $E \in \Coh(X)$ is a torsion-free sheaf, then $E$, rather than $E[1]$, is contained in $\sA^p(X)$.
 This will let us view the moduli of PT-semistable objects as an enlargement of the moduli of $\mu$-stable reflexive sheaves without having to perform a shift. \end{rmk}

 In \cite{PT}, Pandharipande and Thomas define a \emph{stable pair} on $X$ to be a map of the form